 How can we redefine convenience in Indian Country?

-Convenience stores have played a major role in Tribal economies over the years.
-It’s an industry that a lot of tribes have and have remained tried and true.
-However, the C store industry as a whole is behind the curve compared to some of the food service entities and how they’ve pivoted during the pandemic.
-There’s an extreme opportunity and Tribes should start looking through a new lens and really answering the question, how can we redefine convenience in Indian Country?
+Convenience stores have played a major role in Tribal economies over the years providing a consistent source of revenue.
+However, when it comes to adapting to the new market realities during and after the global pandemic, the C-Store industry as a whole is behind the curve.
+There is an opportunity for Tribes to look through a new lens and really answer the question: How can we redefine convenience in Indian Country?

-We do more than help Tribes develop C stores, we have them move into new concepts that are evolving to better serve the community.
-Our approach is to look at it from a design perspective and ask, What’s the best design to have the best financial impact for the Tribe?
-This is important because architects can make the building look pretty but they’re not good at designing a business model.
+Several new concepts have evolved to better serve Tribal communities.
+Design is one area where new approaches have led to better service.
+Ask this question: What’s the best design to have the best financial impact for the Tribe?
+This is an important question for you to consider because architects can make the building look pretty but they’re not necessarily good at designing a business model.
 At the end of the day the goal is to not have a prettier facility – although that’s a bonus– the goal is to really strategically think through the operations of the business to better understand where the opportunities are.
-We develop C stores in two stages.
-First, we produce feasibility studies so that the Tribe can understand what the potential opportunity is.
-In this, we map out a strategy for them specifically and tailored to that Tribe because each Tribe has its own tax advantages, depending on where the property is.
-We then engage in a four-month design and planning process before anything goes to the architect.

 1. Minimal C-Store: Tribes have fuel pumps and a temporary small building, basically like a smoke shop.
-So it accepts cash for the gas and sells tobacco.
-You’ve probably seen this at the grocery outlets.
+It accepts cash for gas and sells tobacco.
+You’ve probably seen this at grocery outlets.

-I think a travel center tends to lend itself to what Indian country has to offer a bigger footprint and just really thinking about meeting the traveler’s needs as well.
-I think travel centers are the next step up from the C store.
-A travel center is meeting the needs of a traveler but also the community by offering:
+Travel Centers can lend themselves to what Indian Country has to offer — a bigger footprint and purposely thinking about meeting a traveler’s needs.
+It is the next step up from the C-Store that is meeting the needs of a traveler but also the community.
+Here are some of its offerings:

 • Larger and cleaner restrooms